Updated: Nov 19

 Rathi Raja is the Executive Director of Young Indian Culture Group, in Long Island, for the past 28 years.
 She is also the resident teacher for high school youth and adults in exploring the traditional texts of Itihasas, Bhagavad Gita, Upanishads and Yoga Sutras.
 She brings her professional Wall street background in Systems Design to all aspects of her work, exploring contemporary tools to engage her students in self reflective insightful work.

-She started Games for Seva seven years ago as a result of developed expertise in building innovative tools for teaching Vedic Heritage.
+She started Games for Seva nine years ago as a result of developed expertise in building innovative tools for teaching Vedic Heritage.
 Her classroom is known for dynamism, student engagement and collaborative communication.
 She launched ‘VediCon’ in 2015, an annual festival of games to showcase the learning tools developed for exploring Vedic Heritage.
 Over ten teachers in the YICG Vedic Heritage program are part of the Games for Seva Collective.
 In addition, the students are involved in all aspect of design, prototyping, marketing and branding.
 The ‘Wisdom Without Borders~Values Series’, a toolkit of games, was launched in 2017.
 The published games can be viewed at our Shop Portal.
 The flagship Eco-Dharma game 'Ganga~River Rescue' was successfully launched on Kickstarter in 2021, bringing a 5 year journey of design to a thrilling culmination.

 She is a pioneer in developing these amazing tools to educate, entertain, and enlighten.
 The ability to retain a complex web of values, symbology, stories, and contemporary issues while furthering one’s role and purpose in society has been the broad vision at play.
 She is deeply engaged in designing games at the confluence of heritage wisdom, ecology, values, inspired to make an impact on the crisis of our era - Biodiversity loss, Ecosystem Restoration and Climate Change.